Frequently asked questions

 You will have a named supervisor or supervisors, normally as indicated in your offer letter, who will have overall responsibility for the direction of your work on behalf of your department.
 In your first term you should meet with your supervisor(s) during Induction Week to discuss your project and future meeting arrangements.

 What induction arrangements will be made?

 You will have departmental induction before the beginning of your first term, when you will receive an induction pack of essential information and guidance.
 The main induction to the department is provided in the week preceding the start of Michaelmas Term.
 Your supervisor(s) will arrange more specialised induction subsequently, and you should make a particular effort to meet with your supervisor during induction week to discuss your studies.

-In addition, all doctoral students are invited to attend a Divisional induction event through the Doctoral Training Centre, which you are strongly encouraged to attend.
+In addition, all doctoral students are invited to attend a Divisional induction event, which you are strongly encouraged to attend.

 What workspace will be provided?

 ODID aims to provide those of its graduate research students working in Oxford who want one, in their first three years of study (excluding fieldwork periods) a workspace in the department.
 Student representatives are involved in the allocation and management of workspace.